1 Helpful / 0 Not

 About 6 miles from downtown Brighton; lots of great eateries and places to drink.

-** UPDATE 1/28/13 ** bumped from 2.0 to 2.5: Concrete tees provide good footing and tee markers with distance and line make navigation much easier.
-Things are getting better.
-As of now, this is a solid and demanding 9 holer, with 6 bonus putter holes.
+** UPDATE 1/28/13 ** Concrete tees provide good footing and tee markers with distance and line make navigation much easier, but present a tripping hazard.
+This is a demanding 9 holer, with 6 bonus putter holes.

 ** UPDATE 3/29/13 ** Several trees cut down and debris has been cleared.
 These are tough (but doable) par 3's.